 This matter is complicated, but you can make it easy after reading this article till the end.
-Problem is inevitable for decision making & problem-solving strategies.
+Problem is inevitable for decision-making & problem-solving strategies.

-We have to deal with problems and obstacles at every step of Kepner Trego problem solving and decision making.
+We have to deal with problems and obstacles at every step of Kepner Trego problem solving and decision-making.

 Those who have the gut can handle the problem effectively.
-Several skills needed to be successful in life, business, and at work.
+Several skills are needed to be successful in life, business, and at work.
 Problem-solving skill is one of them for solving problems and making decisions.

 Oxford Dictionary (1995) defines as a problem: